Hello! Thanks for dropping by! Here’s a post from a couple years ago, with an updated pdf link for 2023. Enjoy! 🙂

 both now and forevermore.

-Dear friends: stay strong, stay true, stay with GOD.
+Dear friends: stay strong, stay true, stay with (or run to) GOD.